-The Office of Equity, Diversity, and Global Engagement (EDGE) is located at 1945 N. High St., 163 Arps Hall, Columbus, Ohio 43210.
+The Office of Equity, Diversity, and Global Engagement (EDGE) is located at 1945 N. High St., 177 Arps Hall, Columbus, Ohio 43210.
 Our phone number is 614-292-1936.
-EDGE staff can answer your questions diversity programs, initiatives and research.
+EDGE staff can answer your questions on diversity programs, initiatives and research.

 Tei Street, Education Director of Health Sciences Academies, Partners Achieving Community Transformation (PACT) Initiative

-Tei Street serves as the Education Director for the Partners Achieving Tei Street serves as the Education Director for the Partners Achieving Community Transformation (PACT) Initiative to the Health Sciences Academies, which is a partnership between The Ohio State University Wexner Medical Center and Columbus City Schools.
+Tei Street serves as the education director for the Partners Achieving Community Transformation (PACT) Initiative to the Health Sciences Academies, which is a partnership between The Ohio State University Wexner Medical Center and Columbus City Schools.
 Ms. Street develops strategy and implementation for the transformation of five schools on the Near Eastside of Columbus, Ohio including educational and public relations support to all stakeholders to ensure the educational success of children on the PACT geography.
-In addition, Ms. Street holds an appointment in EDGE for Special Initiatives with community agencies and Columbus City Schools.
+In addition, Ms. Street holds an appointment in the office for Special Initiatives with community agencies and Columbus City Schools.

 Carlotta Penn, PhD Senior Director of Partnerships and Engagement

-Jenna Azotea serves as the College’s Education Abroad Specialist, where she plans, develops, and administers faculty-led international programs.
+Jenna DiCamillo serves as the college’s education abroad specialist, where she plans, develops, and administers faculty-led international programs.
 She also provides student support services, such as program advising and pre-departure orientations.
-Jenna is an Ohio State alumna, and received her B.A. in Italian alongside minors in education and music.
+Jenna is an Ohio State alumna, and received her bachelor of arts in Italian, and minored in education and music.
 She has traveled to more than 10 countries, including a study abroad experience to Lecce, Italy in 2013 for intensive language learning and an English teaching position in Iseo, Italy after her graduation in 2015.
 Additionally, Jenna brings over three years of program management and business experience from her time with the Columbus Council on World Affairs.
 Having seen firsthand how education and global competencies directly impact students’ future success, she hopes to give back to the Buckeye community and improve the international experiences of EHE students.